fpenzar/Intro_to_ML/report_1.md

 #### Regression

-For the regression problem, the goal will be to predict the value `Gross Tertiary Education Enrollment`.
-Variables used for the prediction will enclude:
+For the regression problem, the goal will be to predict the value of `Gross Tertiary Education Enrollment`.
+Variables used for the prediction will include:
 * GDP
 * Life Expectancy
 * Continent